alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-import-drugs-and-medicines.markdown

 - email your completed application to[imports@mhra.gsi.gov.uk](mailto: imports@mhra.gsi.gov.uk) at least 28 days before the date of the intended import.

 ###Contact

+Contact the Medicines and Healthcare Products Regulatory Agency (MHRA) for help with your application.

 Email: [imports@mhra.gsi.gov.uk](mailto:imports@mhra.gsi.gov.uk)
 Telephone: 020 3080 7002